 9. Eat, Pray, Love: One Woman’s Search for Everything Across Italy, India and Indonesia

 After a bitter divorce, author Elizabeth Gilbert took a year off to travel.
 She visited Italy, where she ate copious amounts of good food.
 She went to India to learn about spirituality.
 And finally, ended her journey in Bali, where she was able to discover a balance between the two: love.

-Gilbert’s book Eat, Pray Love details the spiritual journey of someone in a tremendous amount of pain, to a balanced, loving human.
-Her story has resonated with readers everywhere, landing on the New York Times bestseller list, with plans to be made into a movie.
+Gilbert’s book Eat, Pray, Love details the spiritual journey of someone in a tremendous amount of pain, to a balanced, loving human.
+Her story has resonated with readers everywhere, landing on the New York Times bestseller list, and eventually being made into a movie starring Julia Roberts.

 10. Tuesdays with Morrie: An Old Man, a Young Man, and Life’s Greatest Lesson